 We are grateful to Nielsen BuzzMetrics/BlogPulse for contributing a feed list for creating the Blog06 test collection.
-We also want to thank Matthew Hurst and Janyce Wiebe for useful advice and discussions on setting up the opinion retrieval task.
-Finally, we would like to thank Ali Azimi Bolourian for monitoring some of the crawls during the Blog06 test collection creation.
+We also would like to thank Matthew Hurst and Janyce Wiebe for useful advice and discussions on setting up the opinion retrieval task.
+We would like to thank Ali Azimi Bolourian for monitoring some of the crawls during the Blog06 test collection creation.
+Finally, we would like to thank Gianni Amati for various comments on the Blog track.